OUR MISSION AND STORY

 The KOA Service Scholarship will provide funding for KOA members who are eager to continue their educational and professional development in graduate or professional school.
 With the KOA Service Scholarship, KOA members will be able to actively develop into public policy professionals committed to serving their respective communities.

-The KOA Transformation Scholarship will provide financial assistance to KOA members who have secured a paid or unpaid internship in the Spring 2020 semester.
+The KOA Transformation Scholarship will provide financial assistance to KOA members who have secured an unpaid internship.
 The KOA Transformation Scholarship will facilitate the advancement of KOA members into public policy professionals through meaningful work-based learning opportunities.